 It’s always important to keep an eye on your filters.
-If the filter is visibly dirty before the 90 day mark, you should change it.
-Never leave your system without a good filter or with a dirty filter.
+If the filter is visibly dirty, even before the 90-day mark, you should change it.
+Never leave your system without a good filter or with a clogged filter.

 Get Help Choosing Your Ideal MERV Rating